layer3switch/metrilyx-2.0/README.md

 ![Alt text](metrilyx/static/imgs/readme/screenshot_2.png)
 #### Edit Mode
 ![Alt text](metrilyx/static/imgs/readme/screenshot_3.png)

-Metrilyx is a web based dashboard engine  to OpenTSDB, a time series database used to store large amounts of data.
-It allows for analyzing, cross cutting and viewing of time series data in a simple manner.

 ### Requirements
 Metrilyx will run on any system that supports the packages below.
 It has primarily been tested on RedHat based flavors of Linux.